 Third-Party Data Deprecation

-With increasing privacy concerns and data regulations in recent years, top digital ad platforms are planning to migrate from third-party cookies widely used to target shoppers.
-Though this data will be replaced by a different methodology, advertisers are rightfully doubtful of the targeting precision of the alternatives.
+With privacy concerns and data regulations increasing in recent years, top digital ad platforms have considered migrating from the third-party cookies currently used to target most shoppers.
+This data would likely be replaced by a comparable methodology though advertisers are rightfully skeptical of the targeting precision of the alternatives.

 Where to Gather First-Party Data

-First-party data your business can own and utilize can be developed rather easily.
-Google Analytics can capture website visitor data that you can convert into remarketing lists.
-As your privacy policy allows, you can also leverage data from forms submitted on your website, CRM databases, and email provider.
+First-party data can be accumulated rather easily.
+Google Analytics can capture website visitor data that is convertible into remarketing lists.
+As your organization’s privacy policy allows, you can also repurpose data from forms submitted on your website, CRM databases, and your email provider.
 However, ensure these lists are well-maintained to ensure contacts’ data remains accurate.

 First-Party Data Uses